apache/jackrabbit/jackrabbit/README.txt

    http://maven.apache.org/maven-1.x/

 to build the project.
-You should use Maven version 1.0.2 to build Jackrabbit.
+You should use Maven 1.0.2 to build Jackrabbit.
-Maven 1.1 is also known to work, but Maven 2.0 is not supported.
 The minimal command to build and test all the Jackrabbit sources is:

    maven